sipeed/MaixPy/docs/doc/en/README_MaixCAM2.md

 ## Use as a Serial Module

-> If you want to use the device as the main controller (or if you don't understand what a serial module is), you can skip this step.
+> This section is optional.
+Read it only when you need to send detection results over UART to another controller such as Arduino or STM32.

 The built-in applications can be used directly as serial modules, such as `Find Blobs`, `Find Faces`, `Find QR Codes`, etc.
 Note that the serial port can only directly connect to other microcontrollers. **If you want to communicate with a computer via a serial port, you must provide a USB-to-serial module yourself.**

 Usage:
-* Hardware connection: You can connect the device to the `Type-C one-to-two mini board`(For MaixCAM-Pro is 6Pin interface), which allows you to connect the device via serial to your main controller, such as `Arduino`, `Raspberry Pi`, `STM32`, etc.
+* Hardware connection: Open the [MaixCAM2 pin diagram](https://wiki.sipeed.com/hardware/en/maixcam/maixcam2.html), choose an available UART, and connect its TX, RX, and GND pins to your controller.
+Normally, TX connects to the other device's RX, RX connects to TX, and both devices share GND.
+Avoid UART0 if you need communication immediately after startup because it is commonly used for system logs.
 * Open the application you want to use, such as QR code recognition.
 When the device scans a QR code, it will send the result to your main controller via serial.
 > The serial baud rate is `115200`, the data format is `8N1`, and the protocol follows the [Maix Serial Communication Protocol Standard](https://github.com/sipeed/MaixCDK/blob/master/docs/doc/convention/protocol.md).
 You can find the corresponding application introduction on the [MaixHub APP](https://maixhub.com/app) to view the protocol.
-> If APP no serial output, you can also do it by yourself, follow function examples and [UART usage doc](./peripheral/uart.md) to add function and serial output.
+> If an app does not send its result over UART, start from the matching MaixPy example and add output by following the [UART guide](./peripheral/uart.md).

 ## Preparing to Connect Computer and Device

-To enable communication between the computer (PC) and the device (MaixCAM), we need to ensure they are on the same local area network.
-There are two methods to achieve this:
+MaixVision connects to the device over a network.
+Choose either WiFi or USB; you only need one of them:

 * **Method 1 (Highly Recommended)**: Wireless Connection.
 Connect the device to the same router or Wi-Fi hotspot that the computer is connected to via Wi-Fi.
 Go to the device's `Settings -> WiFi Settings` and connect to your Wi-Fi.
 (If you experience **screen lag or high latency** with Wi-Fi, you can try Method 2 for a wired connection.)

-Here is the translation:

-* **Method Two**: Wired Connection.
-The device connects to the computer via a USB cable, and the device will emulate as a USB network adapter.
-This way, the device and the computer will be on the same local network through the USB connection.
-It is recommended to start with WiFi because although a wired connection offers stable transmission, it may encounter issues such as faulty cables, poor connection, or driver problems.
-If you encounter any issues, you can refer to the common problems in the [FAQ](./faq.md).
+* **Method 2**: Wired Connection.
+The device connects to the computer via a USB cable and appears as a USB network adapter.
+Wired transfer is stable, but a faulty cable, loose connection, or missing driver can prevent detection.
+See the [FAQ](./faq.md) if that happens.

 .. details::Method Two: Driver Installation on Different Computer Systems:
     :open: true